 The coronavirus (COVID-19) outbreak has completely upended life in the U.S. With this national emergency limiting many people’s ability to work and earn a paycheck, you might be among the thousands finding it difficult or impossible to keep up with mortgage payments.
 The good news is that most people won’t face the prospect of losing their home soon, thanks to foreclosure suspensions across the country.
 Plus, federal law usually protects homeowners from the initiation of foreclosure until they’re at least 120 days overdue on the loan.

 Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans, including those with FHA-insured loans, regardless of delinquency status, are eligible for a forbearance.
-The forbearance period will last up to 180 days and can be extended up to 180 additional days, provided that you request an extension during the "covered period" (see below).
+The forbearance period will last up to 180 days and can be extended up to 180 additional days, longer in some cases.

 The right to get this kind of forbearance applies to mortgage loans secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families.